gtb3za/Coursera_Capstone/README.md

 # Coursera_Capstone
-Rep for Coursera Capstone - Applied Data Science
+Repository for Coursera Capstone - Applied Data Science

+This repo is for the code and data to complete the capstone.